futureofcoding/futureofcoding.org/about.md

 Future of Coding is a [community](/slack), [podcast](/episodes), and [research project](/log) organized by Steve Krouse.

 The community lives on Slack: you can [join here](/slack) and [learn more here](slack-readme).
-The podcast alternates between interviews with programming language experts and reflections on my own research journy.
-My research is focused on building an open-source programming langauge.
+The podcast alternates between interviews with programming language experts and reflections on my own research journey.
+My research is focused on building an open-source programming language.

 This work is funded by [repl.it](https://repl.it) and my generous patrons.
 If you find this work valuable, [please consider supporting](https://patreon.com/stevekrouse).